 - 9.7 Nominations/Statutory Homeless Band - 9.7.1 Persons nominated or referred by local authorities will be placed in this band. - 9.7.2 Designated staff must ensure that customers who have made an application based on homelessness are guided to the appropriate local authority Homelessness Unit/Department who are responsible for assessing homeless applications. - 9.8 Housing for Older People - 9.8.1 Applicants who are 60 years or over requesting housing for older people will be placed in the appropriate band following an assessment by the Medical Advisor.
-Where this service is not available a relevant health professional will be required to provide information to support the application.
+Where this service is not available a relevant health professional will be required to provide information to support the application. - 9.8.2 Housing for older people banding will range from:

-Urgent Band A Priority (urgent medical or social need for housing for older people) High Band В Priority (high medical or social need for housing for older people) Standard С Priority (standard medical or social need for housing for older people).
+Urgent Band A Priority (urgent medical or social need for housing for older people) High Band B Priority (high medical or social need for housing for older people) Standard C Priority (standard medical or social need for housing for older people).